mqtt-ai/mqtt-rt/MQTT-RT.md

 ## Concepts

-### Domain
+- Domain
   Represents a physically isolated MQTT/RT messaging bus.

-### Namespace
+-  Namespace
   Represents a logically isolated MQTT/RT messaging bus.

-### Topic
+- Topic
   A hierarchical UTF-8 string used by the MQTT/RT broker (or network in brokerless mode) to filter messages for subscribers.

-### Publisher
+- Publisher
   A client that sends (publishes) messages to a specific topic.

-### Subscriber
+- Subscriber
   A client that registers its interest (subscribes) in one or more topics to receive matching messages.

-### Message
+- Message
   The unit of data transmission in MQTT/RT, consisting of a key, QoS level, metadata, and payload.

-### QoS (Quality of Service)
+- QoS (Quality of Service)
   Defines the level of reliability for message delivery:
   - **0 - At most once**: Messages are sent without any delivery confirmation and may be lost.
   - **1 - At least once**: Messages are guaranteed to be delivered at least once, but may be duplicated.
   - **2 - Exactly once**: Messages are guaranteed to be delivered exactly once to the subscriber.

-### Hierarchy
-Messages are organized within a hierarchy: domain → namespace → topic → message (key)

 ## Discovery